learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Standards_For_Best_Practices.md

 ### [Why is This Relevant to CSC301 Students?](#why-is-this-relevant-to-csc301-students-1)
 Understanding and learning about standards is crucial for CSC301 students for several reasons:
 * Ensuring quality: Standards provide frameworks and guidelines that are easy to follow and ensure quality, reliability, and interoperability.
+For instance, a CSC301 student might find that adhering to CAN/CIOSC 101 would help ensure that their software project follows established protocols for data governance, enhancing its security and compliance measures.
-* Agile development: In CSC301, students are introduced to agile development methods, focusing on adaptability and collaboration and standards play a vital role in agile practices.
+* Agile development: In CSC301, students learn about agile development, which prioritize adaptability and collaboration in software development.
+Standards are essential in agile practices, ensuring consistency, quality, and ethical considerations throughout the iterative development process.
-* Collaboration: Standards facilitate teamwork by establishing clear processes and guidelines for communication and collaboration.
 * Ethics integration: CSC301 includes ethical discussions and standards guide ethical conduct in software engineering.
 * Industry preparation: Knowledge of standards is valued in the industry, preparing students for workforce expectations.
 * Software quality enhancement: Adhering to standards promotes consistency and best practices, leading to higher quality solutions.